 If anybody’s ever silly enough to suggest there’s nothing going on in Buffalo – just take them to Canalside.
 One of the most rejuvenating elements of Buffalo’s downtown resurgence has been the development and success of Canalside.
 Their calendar of events is full – literally full – of fun things to do every day.
 Check it out here!

 If you’ve never been or you’ve visited Canalside a dozen times, get back there this fall for one of these exciting events.

 Drink Some Beer.
 Drink some good fall beer.

 I’m not sure there’s ever a bad season in which to drink beer, but fall is definitely one of the better ones for it.
-Need a good reason to spend an afternoon tasting some of the best craft beer from breweries in Buffalo, New York State and across the country… then be sure to get to the Buffalo on Tap Harvest Fest at the Hamburg Fairgrounds on Saturday, Oct.
-15 from 5-8 pm.
+Need a good reason to spend an afternoon tasting some of the best craft beer from breweries in Buffalo and WNY… check out our full guide to drinking local.

 Take a Pedal-Powered Trolley through the City